 You have just received your orders, and you will be deployed shortly.
 No matter how soon you are leaving, there is still time to ensure that your affairs are in order.

 Review or prepare a Family Care Plan.
-Regardless of the branch of the military...Category: Beneficiary
+Regardless of the branch of the military...The Lifetime QTIP Trust

 Estate planning for couples in a second or subsequent marriage can be tricky, especially if their estates are disproportionate.
 One solution that allows the more affluent spouse to maintain control of their property and wealth and minimize potential estate taxes—while keeping their spouse happy—is the lifetime qualified terminable interest property (QTIP) trust.